 Many pupils have a need for extra support at some stage during their school life.
 The support they need may be academic, social or emotional.
 The Special Needs team works in partnership with class teachers, parents and the learning mentor, to help pupils build on their strengths and ensure they can access the curriculum to the best of their ability.

 Each term parents will have the opportunity to attend an Inclusion Support consultation meeting in which pupil, parent, teacher and inclusion support team will review previous individual learning support plans and draft your child's new individual learning support plan.
-In addition to this parent consultation meetings are held termly.

 Each Autumn term you receive an update from the Special Needs Support team informing you of your child's status on our school support register.